Commercial management: Roles

-Commercial management within an organization is applied only at policy levels.
-Commercial policies relate to the rules or practices that define how business will be conducted and the standard terms under which external relationships will be conducted.
+Commercial management within an organization is also applied at policy levels.
+Commercial policies define the rules and practices governing how business is carried out and the standard terms under which external relationships are conducted.
 Many of these policies are reflected in the terms of any contract in which the organization engages.
 At a transactional level, commercial management is applied through the oversight of trading relationships to ensure their compliance with business goals or policies and to understand or manage the financial and risk implications of any variations.